Circus Performer, Juggler

 In his adult years Thomas performed with various shows as a juggler, including with the Yellowstone Kit Medicine Company.
 Yellowstone Kit was the pseudonym of George Grant, a medicine man who toured the country hosting concerts and street parades, and selling medicinal potions and other wares.

-Around 1906 Thomas married Francisca Arambula and they had at least one child, a son Antonio born in Mexico.
-During the 1920s the family was exhibiting with a Mexican circus and later settled in Los Angeles.
+Around 1906 Thomas left his wife and co-habitated with a Mexican-born woman named Francisca Arambula who had a son, Antonio, from a previous marriage.
+During the 1920s the three of them were exhibiting with a Mexican circus and later settled in Los Angeles.
 Francisca died in 1932 and Thomas died in Los Angeles in 1944.
 What became of Antonio is unknown.

 Text © Caroline Cavanagh 2017.